dotnet/orleans/src/Documentation/Deployment-and-Operations/Docker-Deployment.md

     image: orleans-silo
 ```

 Note that in production, we don't map the local directory and neither we have the `build:` action.
-The reason is that in production, the images should be already being built and pushed to your own Docker Registry.
+The reason is that in production, the images should be built and pushed to your own Docker Registry.

 # Put everything together